wusai2333/trib/doc/lab2.md

 - When the Tribbler service function call has valid arguments, the function call should not return an error.
-- The frontend should be stateless and hence safe to be kill at anytime.
+- The front-end should be stateless and hence safe to be kill at anytime.
-- The backends should be scalable, and the frontend should use the backends in a scalable way.
-This means that when the backend is the throughput bottleneck, adding more backends should (with high probability) mitigate the bottleneck and lead to better overall system performance.
+- The back-ends should be scalable, and the front-end should use the back-ends in a scalable way.
+This means that when the back-end is the throughput bottleneck, adding more back-ends should (with high probability) mitigate the bottleneck and lead to better overall system performance.
-- When running on the lab machines with more than 5 backends (assuming all the backends satisfy the performance assumptions), every Tribbler service call should return within 3 seconds.
+- When running on the lab machines with more than 5 back-ends (assuming all the back-ends satisfy the performance assumptions), every Tribbler service call should return within three seconds.
 Ideally much less than this.
-- Each backend should maintain the same key-value pair semantics as in Lab 1.
+- Each back-end should maintain the same key-value pair semantics as in Lab 1.

 As a result, all test cases that pass for Lab 1's storage implementation should also pass on your bin storage implementation for Lab 2.